 Moreover, Canon’s information security division has acquired ISO 27001 certification, the international standard for building and operating information security management systems.

 The Group Executive in charge of the Information & Communication Systems Headquarters is the senior executive in charge of information security at Canon Inc. and has decision-making responsibility for information security measures.
 The executive oversees the Information & Communication Systems Headquarters, which is the organization responsible for managing information security across the Canon Group.

 If an information security incident occurs, the matter must be reported to the Information & Communication Systems Headquarters.
 It may also be reported to the Risk Management Committee, depending on circumstances.

-The Information & Communication Systems Headquarters formulated the Canon Group Information Security Rules to ensure the same level of measures and a consistent approach to information security are applied across the Canon Group globally.
-Each Group company creates regulations and guidelines based on these rules in line with its needs, and conducts related training and awareness activities.
-Periodic inspections are also carried out to assess the status of each Group company’s information security measures and enable improvements or revisions as needed.
+The Information & Communication Systems Headquarters formulated the Canon Group Information Security Rules to ensure that uniform measures and a consistent approach to information security are applied across the Group, both in Japan and overseas.
+Each Group company creates regulations and guidelines based on these rules in line with its needs and conducts related training and awareness activities.
+The status of each Group company’s information security measures is confirmed by means of internal inspections based on a common set of rules as well as through periodic audits by the Information and Communications Systems Headquarters, and improvements or revisions are made as needed.

 CSIRT*, a dedicated team for dealing with information security incidents, was created within Canon Inc.’s Information & Communication Systems Headquarters in 2015.
 At that time, Canon joined the Nippon CSIRT Association (NCA) to strengthen collaboration with CSIRTs in other companies.